UCLA CBC

-WOMEN IN ACTION.
+WOMEN IN ACTION

-The CBC is an incubator of the Women In Action Network (WIAN), an initiative of women working to achieve sustained socio-economic transformations through enterprise development.
+The CBC is an incubator of the Women in Action Network (WIAN), an initiative of women working to achieve sustained socio-economic transformations through enterprise development.
 The CBC provides technical support to develop WIAN members’ capacity in a participatory process that centers community knowledge where the Network members drive the direction of change and engagement in their local communities.
 WIAN strives to support women create productive and equitable futures through communities with healthy, affirmed, and productive women, which fosters socio-economic conditions where children can thrive.

 Musanze, Rwanda